move the room with energizers

 Tools to inject energy into the process, get people moving, and have fun.

 Purpose: Team reflection is for members to express thoughts, feelings and opinions about a shared experience, to build openness and trust in the team, and to draw out key learnings and insights to take forward to improve future application.
 Team members generally sit in a circle, or "U" shape.
 First reflecting individually, then sharing individual reflections with the group.
 Insights and learning emerge for future application and improvement .
 Use this session one or more times throughout a project or program.

 Create a welcoming, calm, and quiet space for the session to take place.
 You might want to start with a check-in to support the participants to feel present and focused.

-If it is the first the group does this exercise, introduce the purpose of team reflection and some guidelines for an effective group experience: participants should speak from their individual perspective (“I-statements", I feel, I think, I noticed, I learned, etc.) , group members should avoid sweepting generalizations like; "we", “everybody” and “some people”, and all should practice active listening when others are speaking.
+If it is the first time the group does this exercise, introduce the purpose of team reflection and some guidelines for an effective group experience: participants should speak from their individual perspective (“I-statements", I feel, I think, I noticed, I learned, etc.) , group members should avoid sweepting generalizations like; "we", “everybody” and “some people”, and all should practice active listening when others are speaking.

 Option: You could capture these supporting behaviours on a flipchart and conduct a short discussion with the team members to explore any fears or confusion.

 Introduce the following reflection questions.
 Write them on a flipchart or provide a printed handout, so the questions are easily visible:

 Ask the team members to reflect on the questions, individually and in silence, writing in their notebooks for about 5-10 minutes.
 Put some calm music on if appropriate.